 More often, drivers will bring travellers to their destination and then nonchalantly request a ridiculous sum as though it’s normal.
 In one case, the driver meandered through a maze of backstreets for a good 15 minutes, pretending to have serious difficulties finding a hotel on a major road simple to locate.
-In this case, the driver not only scammed travellers by not using the meter but also took advantage of the fact that they didn’t have the hotel’s phone number.
+He not only scammed travellers by not using the meter but also took advantage of the fact that they didn’t have the hotel’s phone number.
 He then cited this “struggle” while arguing that he deserved 1,500 baht for the trip.

-The amount requested after a meter-less journey varies widely and seems to depend on how greedy the driver is, how oblivious the driver thinks the travellers are, and what sort of mood the driver is in.
-We heard from one one woman who forked over 1,200 baht for a ride that should have cost 300 without thinking twice, only to find out later that she’d been scammed.
+The amounts requested after a meter-less journey vary widely and seem to depend on how greedy the driver is, how oblivious the driver thinks the travellers are, and what sort of mood the driver is in.
+We heard from one woman who forked over 1,200 baht for a ride that should have cost 300 without thinking twice.
 Another paid 800, and we’ve met a few who settled for around 700 after an argument.

-To avoid falling victim to this relatively common scam (we’ve covered some other Bangkok scams here), say two words as soon as you enter the taxi: “Meter please“.
+To avoid falling victim to this common scam (we’ve covered some other Bangkok scams here), say two words before you enter the taxi: “Meter please“.
 If you really want to be safe, keep the door open until you see a glowing red “35” show up on the meter (as in 35 baht, the starting fare for all taxi rides in Bangkok).
 If the driver refuses to use the meter, take that piece of paper back to the official at the desk, tell them what happened and ask for a different driver.
 You could even take a photo of the taxi plate number and file an official complaint.

 Also, hold onto that piece of paper given to you at the taxi stand.
 It’s your record of the date, time, requested destination and taxi license number, and the driver has no reason to take it from you.
-An identical record is kept at the airport; should you have a complaint it’s the only way for the police/airport to identify the specific taxi involved.
-If the driver is held accountable for taking advantage of travellers, they will face suspension and fines.
+An identical record is kept at the airport, and if the driver is held accountable for taking advantage of travellers, they will face suspension and fines.
 Some taxi drivers, especially those who use large cars, have complained that fixed fares from the airport are only fair.
 Until the law says otherwise, we disagree.